 You’re walking along with your 80-pound, long-haired shepherd one warm, sunny afternoon.
-You’re breaking a bit of a sweat, but you feel just fine in your shorts and tank.
-But then you look over at Thor, and he’s not looking too good … his eyes are glazed, he’s panting heavily and he’s starting to pull back on the leash.
+You’re breaking a bit of a sweat, but you feel fine in your shorts and tank.
+But then you look over at Thor, and he’s not looking too good.
+His eyes are glassy, he’s panting a lot and he’s starting to pull back on the leash.

 “But, it’s not that hot,” you say to yourself.
 “What is up with Thor?”

 Thor is probably on his way to heat stroke.

 A dog’s normal body temperature is somewhere between 100.5 to 102.5 degrees.
 A dog will start to experience heat stroke at over 105 degrees.